 Likewise, when departing, we’d recommend dropping your car off at or near the airport if possible.
 Before you book your car reservation, consider inquiring about the airport pickup and drop off policies.
 The larger rental agencies offer complimentary airport pick up and return.
 Most car rental locations, other than at the airport, are in Turtle Cove and Grace Bay.

-The best rates start at under $50 per day with taxes included, and are usually are either compacts (smaller than what would be considered a compact in the United States), or “character” class cars.
+The best rates start at under $50 per day with taxes included, and are usually are either budget compacts (smaller than what would be considered a compact in the United States), or “character” class cars.
 Character class vehicles are offered by a few of the larger local businesses, and are slightly older fleet cars, which still operate well yet rent at a cheap rate and can be a good value.